2016rshah/blog/posts/12-books-12-months-2025.md

 Some of my favorites from the collection were: *ars america (in the hold)* (pg.
 4); *on knowledge* (pg.
 7); *less hope* (pg.
 16); *alive* (pg.
 25); *i'm not bold, i'm fucking traumatized* (pg.
 69); *Denver* (pg.
 80); *stoop poem* (pg.
 82); *after & before* (pg.
 103); *ars poetica* (pg.
 119); and *craft* (pg.
 137).

+### *En Agosto Nos Vemos* by Gabriel Garicía Márquez (May)

+A short audio book that I listened to once or twice to try to catch as much of the spanish as I could.
+Basically, a novel in which every year a married woman takes a trip back to an island where her mother is buried and has a different lover on the island because she herself embodies a different person every time.

 ### *Elsewhere, Home* by Leila Aboulela (June)

 This is one of the books I got on my most recent trip to the library.
 I thought it was a novel, but it turned out to be a collection of short stories.
 I started it on the Brightline train from Miami to Orlando where I went to Universal's Epic Universe with Maryam Arshad whom I had met a few weeks earlier at the South Florida Palestine Film Festival.
 Beginning the book was a really magical moment combining some of my favorite things: solo journeys, libraries, trains, culture, etc.